May 29, 2020

 Nelson is the cool gang leader whose ego is stroked by being a chess player, bossing twenty-something “high schoolers” around by snapping his fingers and relaxing to classical music.
 With an air of superiority, good looks, and wearing driving gloves or the occasional ascot, he exudes big-shot qualities.
 His girlfriend, Pat George, in her film debut and career closer, is treated like an airhead by Nelson, but she usually beats him at chess when she is not devouring a series of good books.
 He angrily switches to poker to improve his winning chances.
 She is also easily amused and her unbridled laughter annoys him.
 As it did me.
 At one point “Mr. Warmth” purposely knocks over a glass of milk onto her new coat so she has to leave the room.
 A real sweetheart.

-For all his assumed success Nelson still drives an older, two-seat Ford Thunderbird.
-His low mileage status symbol is his security blanket as he cowardly stays in the driver’s seat for every caper.
+For all his assumed bravado, Nelson's low mileage status symbol and security blanket is his beloved two-year-old Thunderbird, cowardly staying in the driver’s seat during capers.
 The gang's next warehouse caper also goes awryin part due to an awkward score—Nah.
 Brinkley tipped off the police.
 A security guard is knocked unconscious by being punched in the kidneys.
 The most amazingthe onlyspecial effect in the film.
-Nelson realizes he has been set up and takes the undercover rat to a closed tavern.
-Nelson will need a new town of teenagers after this blown caper.
+"Mr. T-Bird" realizes he has been set up and takes the undercover rat to a closed tavern.
+He will need a new town of teenagers after this blown caper.
 He lets it slip that his second-hand man doing his dirty work, Miller, can easily be replaced.
 Unaware Miller overheard the discouraging words, he repeatedly beats Nelson with a pool cue then spears him with its blunt end.
 Somehow.
 Scratch one gang leader.
 An empty tavern can be drafty as the pool cue slightly sways back and forth in Nelson's “stomach” in the closing seconds.

 Note: As a testament to a low-budget Corman film, there are a few awkward or funny moments in addition to those mentioned earlier.
 A solo trumpet nearly kills a tender moment between Brinkley and his girl.
 The trumpet is about as subtle as Doris Day wearing an eye patch.
 Later in dazed conversation, he twists strands of her hair into a 4” long rope.
 Not by request.
 But the topper is Nelson’s hilarious one-ding doorbell in his modest studio set.
 It is exactly the sound of ending another boxing round.